Nixteridakis/Movie-Search-application/README.md

-A React.Js powered application using the OMDBapi
+A ReactJS powered application using the OMDBapi
 Made within 5 days with the goal to create a nice looking interface and a modular SCSS.